Natooz/MidiTok/CONTRIBUTING.md

 - A quick summary and/or background.
 - Steps to reproduce.
   - Be specific!
-  - Give sample code if you can, for example,
+  - Give a sample code if you can, for example,
 - What you expected would happen.
 - What actually happens.
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work).